asadjvd/Terraform-Projects/TF-AWS-RR-Containerized-App/terraform/modules/security-groups/README.md

 # Security Groups Module

-This module creates all security groups for the 3-tier Ritual Roast application with proper network isolation.
+This module creates all security groups for the 3-tier containerized Ritual Roast application with proper network isolation.

 ## Security Architecture